An index theorem for Z/2-harmonic spinors branching along a graph: Analysis of when is an admissible graph

 \end{proposition} \begin{proof} This is \cite[Theorem 6.5]{Melrose93_AtiyahPatodiSingerBook}.
 The complete statement is that the difference in indices equals the negative of the sum over all $q_j$ of the multiplicity of the indicial root at that puncture.
 In this setting there are $2k$ points $q_j$, and each indicial root has multiplicity $2$, so the relative index is $-4k$. \end{proof}

 Now recalling the duality above and specializing to $\ell = 0$, we compute that

 hence \begin{corollary}

-Note that this implies that the space of solutions which are asymptotic to $r^{-1/2}$ (hence correspond to indicial weight $1/2$), and do not decay faster, has dimension equal to $2k$. \end{corollary} There is no value $\mu$ such that $\Ind(\mu) = 0$.
+This implies that the space of solutions asymptotic to $r^{-1/2}$ (which correspond to the indicial weight $1/2$), but which do not decay faster, has dimension equal to $2k$. \end{corollary} There is no value $\mu$ such that $\Ind(\mu) = 0$.
 In other words, \eqref{DSwss} is never invertible.
 As $\mu$ increases, the kernel decreases in dimension and the cokernel becomes larger, with jumps occuring precisely at the indicial weights.
 The dimension count for this nullspace is obtained in a different way in Lemma \ref{dim_NullKr}.

 We next discuss the various choices of Hilbert space domain for $\widehat{\Dirac}$.
 The most basic choices are the minimal and maximal domains: \begin{definition}

 and

 \end{definition} The characterization of these relies on a regularity result from \cite{Mazzeo91_EllTheoryOfDiffEdgeOp}. \begin{proposition} If $v \in \calD_{\max}$, then near each $p_j$,